charmedalloy/Apache-Spark-Scala/README.md

 Output format:
 UserA, UserB list userid of their mutual Friends.

-3. Please use in-memory join to answer this question.
-Load smaller file and load it to broadcast variable and send it to mapper.

-Given any two Users (they are friend) as input, output the list of the names and the date of birth (mm/dd/yyyy) of their mutual friends.
+3. Given any two Users (they are friend) as input, output the list of the names and the date of birth (mm/dd/yyyy) of their mutual friends.

 Note: use the userdata.txt to get the extra user information.
 Output format: